- A City Divided: Life & Death in the Shadow of the Wall, January 14, 2014

 The last person to cross the Potsdamer Platz in a car as the Wall was being erected, Dr. William R. Smyser, shared his personal recollections of the Crisis.
 Dr. Smyser was Assistant to General Lucius Clay, who was in Berlin as Kennedy's personal representative.
 He is the author of "Kennedy and the Berlin Wall".

 A publication of newly released declassified documents accompanied the event.
-"A City Torn Apart: Building the Berlin Wall" includes intelligence reports, U.S. Army and NATO contingency plans, memoranda, photographs and maps of the earliest stages of the Berlin Wall, and a contemporary 600-page State Department analysis covering the situation in Berlin from 1958-1962.
+"A City Torn Apart: Building the Berlin Wall" includes intelligence reports, U.S. Army and NATO contingency plans, memoranda, photographs and maps of the earliest stages of the Berlin Wall, and a contemporary 600-page Department of State analysis covering the situation in Berlin from 1958-1962.

 Archivist of the United States - David Ferriero

 Director, Information Management Services, CIA - Joseph Lambert